The Geometric Increase in Population

 The action of climate seems to be independent of the struggle for existence by reducing food.

-But this is a very false view because each species is constantly suffering enormous destruction at some period of its life, from enemies or from competitors for the same place and food.
+But this is a very false view because each species is getting killed at some point of its life from enemies or competitors for the same place and food.

 If these enemies be are favoured by the change of climate, they will increase in numbers.